 - a) When presenting to the judge before a test, riders do not have to stop and report to the judge but must make sure the judge has clearly seen their Horse Identification Number - b) for competitions where it is not practical or safe to ride around the outside of the arena prior to entering, the rider is permitted to enter the arena as soon as the previous rider has exited and before the bell is sounded.
-After the bell has sounded the new rider starts the test from within the arena - c) under special circumstances and conditions, the OC may also permit riders to ride within an outdoor - d) for outdoor competitions, if the area surrounding the competition arena is unsuitable for riding on, then the Chief Judge, in consultation with the OC, will make a decision as to whether it is permitted to allow the competitors to enter the arena and complete one lap each way prior to commencing their test.
+After the bell has sounded the new rider starts the test from within the arena - c) under special circumstances and conditions, the OC may also permit riders to ride within an outdoor arena - d) for outdoor competitions, if the area surrounding the competition arena is unsuitable for riding on, then the Chief Judge, in consultation with the OC, will make a decision as to whether it is permitted to allow the competitors to enter the arena and complete one lap each way prior to commencing their test.
 Such a decision must be announced at least 30 minutes prior to the commencement of the competition.
 Once the bell has been rung the competitor is required to come down the centre line at A (via the shortest route) and judging commences once the rider is on the centre line - e) after the bell has sounded, the competitor must enter the arena at A as soon as possible - f) failure to enter the arena within 45 seconds of the bell being sounding will entail a penalty of 2 points per judge.
-Should a rider continue and not enter within a further 30 seconds they will be eliminate - g) entering the arena at A before the bell signal has been given may entail a penalty of 2 points per judge - h) judging commences with the rider's entry at A - i) judging is not influenced by any actions of the competitor prior to their entrance at A - j) at the first halt and final halt competitors must take the reins in one hand to salute.
-Those who are wearing a top hat have the choice to take the hat off or just nod.
-This does not apply where the rider is wearing a safety helmet and harness.
+Should a rider continue and not enter within a further 45 seconds they will be eliminated - g) entering the arena at A before the bell signal has been given may entail a penalty of 2 points per judge - h) judging commences with the rider's entry at A - i) judging is not influenced by any actions of the competitor prior to their entrance at A - j) at the first halt and final halt competitors must take the reins in one hand to salute.
 Failure to salute will entail a 2 point penalty from each judge - k) a whip may be held in either hand at the salute - I) judging ceases when the horse moves forward from the final salute - m) after the final salute the competitor should leave the arena in walk on a long rein at A - n) the competitor must be mounted on leaving the arena at A - o) if the entry at A is open for the first horse of a competition then it must remain open for the rest of the competition